seancanobrien/arxiv_weekly_summary/README.md

 - A filter file location.
 - A directory location in which to save the summary.

+The script then:
+ - Finds every week (set of 7 concurrent days starting on a Monday and ending on a Sunday) that intersects $[\text{start date}, \text{end date}]$.
+Denote this set of weeks $S$.
+ - Produces a summary for every week preceeding a week in $S$.
+In partiular, to produce a summary for last week, input `t` for the start and end date.

 ### Example

 `python3 main.py t t location/of/filter.txt my/arxiv/summaries/`

+`python3 main.py 2024-11-11 2024-11-20 location/of/filter.txt my/arxiv/summaries/`

+The second example will produce two summaries.
+One for the week beginning Monday the 4th of November, and one for the week beginning Monday the 11th of November.

 ## Virtual Environments
 This script requires packages.
 I don't want to learn how to package these requirements in a distributable way.
 Instead, here are instructions for how to install these packages, which requires the use a virtual enviromnent these days.